MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 default Internet browser) or the module files (in MATE, the in-built text editor).

-{{<alert class="info" caption="Note">}}
+{{<alert class="check" caption="Check">}}
-For a module to get listed, it has to be available in the SDK distribution or in your user-defined [packages](/glossary/#package).
-If in doubt or missing something, check out the loaded packages in the Preferences.
+For a module to be listed, it has to be available in the [SDK](/glossary/#mevislab-sdk) or in your self-defined [packages](/glossary/#package).
+A detailed tutorial on how to create packages, can be found [here](/tutorials/basicmechanisms/macromodules/package/).
+If in doubt or missing something, check out the loaded packages in the preferences.

-For details on packages, see [Package Creation](/tutorials/basicmechanisms/macromodules/package/).
 {{</alert>}}

 Usually the quickest way to add modules to a network is the quick search in the menu bar.
 It offers you the possibility to search for modules by module name.
 By default, the search will also be extended to keywords and substrings and is case-insensitive.
 To change these settings, click the magnifier button for the search options.

+![Quick Search Options](/images/tutorials/introduction/MLMQuickSearch.png "Quick Search Options")

-{{<alert class="info" caption="Tip">}}
+{{<alert class="info" caption="Info">}}
-The quick search field does not need to have the focus.
-Any time you enter something in the MeVisLab GUI while not being in a dialog window, this will be entered into the quick search automatically.
+Any time you enter something in the MeVisLab GUI while not being in a dialog window, your entry will be put into the quick search automatically.
 {{</alert>}}

-![Quick Search Options](/images/tutorials/introduction/MLMQuickSearch.png "Quick Search Options")

-To search for a module to load an image, you could either type *load* or *image*.
-Let us go with the second option this time.
-While typing *image*, the possible results appear.
-Use the {{< keyboard "ArrowUp" >}} or {{< keyboard "ArrowDown" >}} keys on your keyboard to move to one of the listed modules.
-The module's About information will appear next to it, allowing you to decide if this is the right module for you.
+ Use the {{< keyboard "ArrowUp" >}} and {{< keyboard "ArrowDown" >}} keys on your keyboard to move to one of the listed modules.
+The module's decription will appear next to it, allowing you to decide if this is the right module for your use-case.

 ![Quick Search Results](/images/tutorials/introduction/GSExampleNetworkViewImage02.png "Quick Search Results")